Arkoniak/BenchmarkExt.jl/docs/src/manual.md

 # BAD: A is a global variable in the benchmarking context
-julia> @benchmark [i*i for i in A] BenchmarkTools.Trial: 10000 samples with 54 evaluations.
+julia> @benchmark [i*i for i in A]
+BenchmarkExt.Trial: 10000 samples with 54 evaluations.
  Range (min … max):  889.241 ns … 29.584 μs  ┊ GC (min … max):  0.00% … 93.33%
  Time  (median):       1.073 μs              ┊ GC (median):     0.00%
  Time  (mean ± σ):     1.296 μs ±  2.004 μs  ┊ GC (mean ± σ):  14.31% ±  8.76%